Spurlings test is used daily at the chiropractic coalface when examining the patient with suspected nerve root pain.

 Another infrequent cause is a tumour in the apex of the lungs of smokers.
 Together it's known as the thoracic outlet syndrome.

-Finally, the confirmation of Spurling's test that it is indeed a tethered root as it exits from the spine is done using the upper limb tension.
+Finally, the confirmation of Spurling's test that it is indeed a tethered root as it exits from the spine is done using the upper limb tension test.
 Mostly it's used to place stress on the median nerve; stretching out the arm causes an immediate tightness and frequently deep ache towards the fingers on the thumb side.

 The chiropractic profession is dedicated traditionally in the main to improving spinal health; that means adjusting subluxations that may be causing nerve irritation.
 In the lower neck that would sometimes provoke a positive Spurling's test.
 It's an ominous sign and not to be taken lightly.
 Surgery often looms if it's not carefully and correctly managed by both the patient and chiropractor.